clifforj/formular-localisation/README.md

-# formular-localisation — Basic localisation support through resource bundles
+# formular-localisation — Basic localisation support

 The aim of this module is to provide a small set of Angular filters that can be used to serve up localised strings based on resource bundle keys.